borgbackup/borg/docs/index.rst

     -rw-r--r-- YOU    users       280 May 14  2010 home/YOU/Documents/something-else.pdf
     ...

-Purge old archives
+Prune old archives
 ------------------
-When performing automatic backups it is important to periodically purge old backup archives to stop the store from growing too big.
+When performing automatic backups it is important to periodically prune old backup archives to stop the store from growing too big.

-The following command will purge old archives and only keep the seven latest end of day archives and the five latest end of week archives::
+The following command will prune old archives and only keep the seven latest end of day archives and the five latest end of week archives::

-    $ darc purge --daily=7 --weekly=5 /data/my-backup.darc
+    $ darc prune --daily=7 --weekly=5 /data/my-backup.darc

 Indices and tables